 Inspired by my recent visit to the island of Palawan in the Philippines, where I was lucky enough to swim with whale sharks in a completely natural settling, I wanted to spread the word about other tours, attractions and experiences that are encouraging positive interactions between humans and nature.
 So I asked some fellow travel bloggers to share their favorite responsible wildlife encounters from around the world.

-This is the third post in a four-post series*, specifically highlighting the best places to see elephants in Southeast Asia – those that focus on education and conservation versus exploitation.
+This is the third post in a four-post series, specifically highlighting the best places to see elephants in Southeast Asia – those that focus on education and conservation instead of exploitation.

 Kuala Gandah Elephant Sanctuary in Pahang, Malaysia